RarelyCharlie/rarelycharlie.github.io/_draft/suicide.md

 Social isolation has been identified as another significant factor in suicide risk.

 Listeners can provide essential social connection for people who have become isolated.
 Long-term support from a listener is particularly valuable, and participation in 7 Cups' communities is also valuable in this context.
 When a member speaks of "my listeners" it indicates the kind of strong feeling of connection that can give isolated people the confidence to make real-life social connections.

+It's very important for listeners not to increase vulnerable members' feelings of isolation by abandoning them.
+If you have to end a chat, offer to chat another time if at all possible.
+If you have to refer a member to another listener or to an external resource, stay with the member until contact is made and the referral is complete.

 ### Treatments